rackerlabs/design-system/_component_design/text-fields.md

 ### Basic layout
  * Labels display the type of input a field requires.
 Every text field should have a label.
  * Labels are placed above and are left aligned with the input box.
  * Labels should always be visible.
-Avoid using placeholder text for labelling.
+Avoid using placeholder text for labeling.

 {% endcolumn %}